A Guide to Beautiful Michigan Golf Courses Across the State

+4. The Loop at Forest Dunes – Roscommon

 Playing the same course forwards and backward on a golf package – really?
 The Loop, designed by Tom Doak of Renaissance Golf Design, is the first golf course of its kind in the World, utilizing 18-greens and fairway complexes to create a revolutionary reversible design.
 Golfers will play one direction one day and then reverse it going in the other direction the next day playing a completely different golf course.
-The course was recognized as the Best New Public Course by Golf Digest, and the Best New U.S. Course You Can Play by GOLF Magazine.

 Golfers making a trip to Gaylord or Treetops Resort should make sure and experience Threetops, the No. 1 Par 3 Course in America.
 A fun 9-hole golf adventure featuring one-shotters over ridges, valleys, and water, with the highlight being the 3rd hole with a 40-mile view and 180-foot drop to the green.

-1. The Heather Course at Boyne Highlands - Harbor Springs
+1. The Heather Course at The Highlands – Harbor Springs

 The Heather Course, designed by Hall of Fame course designer Robert Trent Jones Sr., was the first major public course in northern Michigan back in 1966.
 The course is a classic parkland design flowing in and around wetland areas with large greens, massive bunker complexes, and one of the most spectacular finishing holes in golf.

 Golf aficionados and big game hunters always want to experience Arcadia Bluffs.
 The links-style layout set along the bluffs of Lake Michigan features spectacular and challenging holes with an overseas Irish feel with tall fescue grasses, sod-faced bunkers, and firm fast fairways.
 All 18 holes overlook Lake Michigan.
 Check out the South Course at Arcadia Bluffs that features more fantastic views and an exciting, classic design that few golfers have experienced today.

 3. The Legend Course at Shanty Creek Resort – Bellaire